zebbra/neops-docs/architecture.md

 In reference to network components neops.io is currently working with the following entities:

-- Interfaces - _Entity for interconnecting Devices_
+- Device Groups - _Entity to group devices_
 - Devices - _Main entity to access network components_
-- Device Groups - _Entity to structure devices_
+- Interfaces - _Entity for interconnecting Devices_

-We try to keep elements in neops.io clear and simple.
+- Clients - _Entity connected to the network_

 Locations are Device Groups with additional properties like address and coordinates.

 ## Frontend

-!> **Coming with version 1.0** We are standardizing last things under the hood to fulfill our **backwards compatibility commitment** according to [SemVer](semver.org).
-Stay tuned!
+The frontend is build with [Vue.js](https://vuejs.org) and accesses the backend over a GraphQL API.

 ## Backend